About Residential Life

 Residential Life Mission Statement

-The mission of Residential Life is to create a safe, inclusive and intellectually dynamic residence hall experience that empowers students to utilize their skills and talents in service to local and global communities.
+The mission of Residential Life is to create a safe, inclusive residence hall experience that supports PLU students’ belonging, learning, and enjoyment while empowering them to positively serve their communities.

 Students Living On-Campus:

 At any given time, nearly 50% of the full-time undergraduate student body is housed on campus, with approximately 85% of all first year students in residence.
 PLU requires students to live on campus until they have reached junior status or 20 years of age (unless they are living at home, within 25 driving miles of campus, with parent(s), spouse or child.
 Once released from this requirement, 31% of residential students entering their 3rd year at PLU and 18% of students entering their 4th year remain in campus housing.
 While some of our students choose to move to privately owned houses and apartments surrounding campus, they maintain a strong sense of identification with their original campus living community.

 As a part of our Occupancy/Marketing Initiative this year, Residential Life has increased its strategic presence on-line.
 Learn more about the culture and activities of our department by checking out our social media!